christophsax/seasonal/README.md

 seasonal: an R interface to X-13ARIMA-SEATS
 -------------------------------------------

-seasonal is an easy-to-use interface to X-13ARIMA-SEATS.
+**seasonal** is an easy-to-use R-interface to **X-13ARIMA-SEATS**.
 X-13ARIMA-SEATS is a seasonal adjustment software **produced, distributed, and maintained by the United States Census Bureau**.
 X-13ARIMA-SEATS combines and extends the capabilities of the older X-12ARIMA (developed by the Census Bureau) and the TRAMO-SEATS (developed by the Bank of Spain) software packages.

 If you are new to X-13ARIMA-SEATS, start with the introductiory session and skip the rest.
 If you are familiar with X-13ARIMA-SEATS, read the X-13ARIMA-SEATS syntax section to see how X-13ARIMA-SEATS commands can be used in R. For all details on X-13ARIMA-SEATS, see the [manual][manual] or the [quick reference][qref].